hanifn/go-up/README.md

    |file        |file data           |
    |description |Optional description|
    |resize      |Optional.
 If set, server will try to resize image according to specified size.
 Format is `{width}x{height}`.
 E.g.: 120x120|
+   |upsert      |Optional.
+If set to anything except an empty string, will upload the file to specified S3 bucket.
+See AWS S3 section for setup details.

 - `GET /files`: Get a list of files
 - `GET /files/:id`: Download specific file